monk200/Data_Structures/lab_intro/README.md

 # lab_intro
 This lab was the first lab of the course and useful for guidance setting up your programming environment and making sure everything works before diving into more complex code.
+It introduces students to the HSLA color definition and warms up their ability to traverse through and manipulate the pixels of an image in C++.
 The instructions for this lab can be found at https://courses.engr.illinois.edu/cs225/fa2018/labs/intro-2/

 ## Edited Files